groupeLIAMG/ttcr/README.md

 Documentation can be found on [Read The Docs](https://ttcrpy.readthedocs.io/)

+If you use `ttcrpy`, please cite

+[Giroux B. 2021. ttcrpy: A Python package for traveltime computation and raytracing.
+SoftwareX, vol. 16, 100834. doi: 10.1016/j.softx.2021.100834](https://www.sciencedirect.com/science/article/pii/S2352711021001217)

 ## Stand-alone command-line programs

 There are three programs that can be called from the command line:

-- ttcr2d : raytracing on planar 2D meshes
+- `ttcr2d` : raytracing on planar 2D meshes
-- ttcr2ds : raytracing on undulated surfaces
+- `ttcr2ds` : raytracing on undulated surfaces
-- ttcr3d : raytracing in 3D
+- `ttcr3d` : raytracing in 3D

 See [documentation](https://github.com/groupeLIAMG/ttcr/blob/master/docs/command_line.md) for
 command-line programs options and file formats.